-The VFP11 coprocessor does not directly provide branch instructions.
+The VFP11 coprocessor does not provide branch instructions directly.
 Instead, the result of a floating-point compare instruction can be stored in the ARM1136 condition code flags using the FMSTAT instruction.
-This enables the ARM1136 branch instructions and conditional execution capabilities to be used for executing conditional floating-point code.
-See section C3 of the ARM Architecture Reference Manual for information on the use of ARM11 conditional execution to test IEEE 754 standard predicates.
+This means you can use the ARM1136 branch instructions and conditional execution capability for executing conditional floating-point code.

 In some cases, full IEEE 754 standard comparisons are not required.
-Simple comparisons of single-precision data, such as comparisons to zero or to a constant, can be done using an FMRS transfer and the ARM11 CMP and CMN instructions.
+You can make simple comparisons of single-precision data, such as comparisons to zero or to a constant, using an FMRS transfer and the ARM11 CMP and CMN instructions.
 This method is faster in many cases than using an FCMP instruction followed by an FMSTAT instruction.
 For more information, see Compliance with the IEEE 754 standard on page 3-3 and Comparisons on page 3-6.